noahehall/theBookOfNoah/0current/languages/javascript/react.md

 ### never

+- At Facebook, we use React in thousands of components, and we haven’t found any use cases where we would recommend creating component inheritance hierarchies.
+  - i.e. always use Props and composition to customize a component’s look and behavior in an explicit and safe way
 - dont use `create-react-class` as it autobinds methods which has a performance hit
   - instead use
     - `class properties` which will do the autobinding when built